 A High-Speed Connection and Equipment

 Firstly, you need a decent broadband connection.
-Remembering that this connection most likely would be shared among all other types of Internet traffic, such as web browsing, email, and video streaming.
+Remember that this connection most likely would be shared among all other types of Internet traffic, such as web browsing, email, and video streaming.

-It’s important to get a connection which is non-shaped, and VOIP traffic is giving high priority to the network over others.
+It’s important to get a connection that is non-shaped, and VOIP traffic is giving high priority to the network over others.

-On the LAN-side, a good router will prioritize traffic over your broadband link and ensure that your voice calls are free from distortion, etc. If the line is shaped, as like most NBN connections are, then you’ll find the call quality reduced.
+On the LAN side, a good router will prioritize traffic over your broadband link and ensure that your voice calls are free from distortion, etc. If the line is shaped, as most NBN connections are, then you’ll find the call quality reduced.

 Using a wholesale provided NBN connection may not be sufficient to ensure call quality.
 Having a dedicated fiber-based connection to the Internet will solve these issues.

 Call quality can also be improved by prioritizing packets of information that arrive and leave a network.
 Software-based routers such as pfSense are perfect and very capable of such a job.

 The Open Source approach allows anybody with enough technical skill to be able to configure these devices so that single or multiple calls are the highest priority over other traffic.

 If you do decide to use an NBN-style connection, then we recommend implementing a firewall/router capable of load balancing and traffic shaping.
 Routers such as the Open Source styled pfSense, or Mikrotik, are good examples of devices which cost very little but provide excellent quality.